Quick Digs: Prepping and Overwintering in Salvia Gardens

 In autumn, even while the days are bright and balmy, you may find yourself frozen with indecision about how to prepare your gardens for winter.
 Although frost, sleet, snow, ice storms and damaging wind all seem distant on a hot Indian summer afternoon, you know they are coming.

-Perhaps you are wondering how to protect favorite sages (Salvia spp.) that you know won't survive local winter temperatures and freeze-thaw cycles.
-Although we can't offer you foolproof solutions, we will provide ideas in this new Quick Digs series on winter mulching and overwintering Salvias both outside and indoors.
+Perhaps you are wondering how to protect favorite sages (Salvia spp.) that you know won't survive local winter temperatures and freeze-thaw cycles without some help.
+Although we can't offer you foolproof solutions, we provide ideas to try in this first article of our Quick Digs series on winter mulching Salvias and overwintering them both outside and indoors.

 Each Quick Digs series selects a central issue and offers a series of brief articles to help you deal with it.
 This time, we dig into ideas that can aid decision making about whether to leave things alone in the garden or shift into high gear for Operation Overwinter.